MikeChara/SpoilerAlertFrontEnd/readme.md

 ## How to use it:

-- Download the ExpoGo app from android or iphone store.
+1. Download the ExpoGo app from android or iphone store.
-- Visit: https://expo.dev/@fat_arrow_faction/SpoilerAlert?serviceType=classic&distribution=expo-go and hit up the QR code
+2. Visit: https://expo.dev/@fat_arrow_faction/SpoilerAlert?serviceType=classic&distribution=expo-go and hit up the QR code
-- Create a login for yourself.
-- Save the planet by reducing your food wastage! (and maybe some £££)
+3. Save the planet by reducing your food wastage! (and maybe some £££)

 ## The Fat Arrow Faction team members are: